VikParuchuri/marker/README.md

 - Marker will convert fewer equations to latex than nougat.
 This is because it has to first detect equations, then convert them without hallucation.
 - Whitespace and indentations are not always respected.
 - Not all lines/spans will be joined properly.
-- Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
-Languages with different character sets (Chinese, Japanese, Korean, etc) are not.
+- Languages similar to English (Spanish, French, German, Russian, etc) have the best support.
+There is provisional support for Chinese, Japanese, Korean, and Hindi, but it may not work as well.
 - This works best on digital PDFs that won't require a lot of OCR.
 It's optimized for speed, and limited OCR is used to fix errors.

 # Installation